 43. The predominance of locally distinctive styles and materials in the Parish's buildings and their close relationship with the landscape is a valued feature of Cusop and should be protected in the design of new or extended buildings.
 At the same time the importance of satisfying modern functional needs, especially energy conservation standards is recognised.
-In terms of materials this means mainly local sandstone for walls and slate for roofs, although in some places other materials and styles have been used and give those immediate places their character, for example rendered cottages or Edwardian red-brick houses.
+In terms of materials in some places this means local sandstone for walls and slate for roofs, although in many places other materials and styles have been used and give those immediate places their character, for example rendered cottages or Edwardian red-brick houses.
 The key principle is that the designs of buildings should respect their immediate neighbourhoods and take their cue in styles and materials from their neighbours insofar as this is practical to meet functional needs.

-Policy 14 - Design
+Policy 16 - Design